 Better yet: Make it a game.
 Designate a set amount of money to spend on each other and keep it a surprise until you walk to the register.

 You know the one.
 Get in your car and play rock, paper, scissors with your date.
 Winner gets to pick what drink you both get.
 Drive to said place to get drink.
 Then, play rock, paper, scissors again.
 Winner gets to pick the appetizer.
 Drive to said place to get the appetizer.
 See where I'm going with this?
 Do it for a drink, appetizer, dinner, and dessert.

-5. Have a picnic.
+16. Have a Picnic

-ICYMI, food is the way to everyone's heart.
+Food is the way to everyone's heart.
 It's just science.
 When you combine that with being outside in the cool, crisp, spring air, your relationship literally can't help but bloom.
 Try out any one of these easy, portable spring recipes for when you venture outside.
 Oh, and obvi, don't forget the wine.

-7. Volunteer at an animal shelter.
+18. Volunteer at an Animal Shelter

 Want a dog, just can't afford one in your teeny, tiny home?
 Visit your local dog pound or shelter to put in some community service hours with your Tinder match.
-To be honest, I don't know a better way to get to know someone than taking a bunch of Good Bois on walks and cleaning out their crates.
+To be honest, I don't know a better way to get to know someone than by taking a bunch of Good Bois on walks and cleaning out their crates.